rsljr/cultural_values_instrumental_variables/README.md

 # Instrumental variables and National Cultural values

-Nash and Patel's working paper reviews the literature about instrumental variables in the cultural values research, offering a comprehensive overview about each instrumental variable use and its pros and cons.
-You can read the paper [here]() or [here](https://github.com/rsljr/cultural_values_instrumental_variables/blob/master/paper/Nash_and_Patel_overcoming_the_e_word.pdf).
+Nash and Patel's paper reviews the literature about instrumental variables in the national cultural values literature, offering a discussion about each instrumental variable and its application.
+You can read the paper [here](https://onlinelibrary.wiley.com/doi/full/10.1111/fima.12248) or [here](https://github.com/rsljr/cultural_values_instrumental_variables/blob/master/paper/Nash_and_Patel_overcoming_the_e_word.pdf).

-I organized this repository to facilitate access and avoid datasets to become unavailable due to broken links.
-Each dataset has a link to the source or the original study.
+I organized this repository to facilitate access to datasets used to create the instrumental variables discussed by Nash and Patel (2019) and also avoid that these datasets become unavailable.
+Each dataset has a link to the original study.
+Nash and Patel's table 9 reports how each institutional variable maps into cultural values and what studies have applied them.

 ## Genetic Factors